 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 Before Painting Terracotta Pots

 Products List for painting Terracotta Pots

 You can purchase your Dixie Belle Paint Products by CLICKING HERE!

 Before I started my project, the first thing I did was clean any dirt away from the outside of the pots.
 This was easily done by sweeping across the outside of the pots with a broom.
-You could use your paint brush if you wanted.
+You could use your paintbrush if you wanted.
 Don’t bother washing the pots with water unless they are super dirty.
-They’re going to be outside anyways.
+They’re going to be outside anyway.
 If you do, be sure and allow them to dry thoroughly before the next step.

 Using a furniture painting technique I call “dry brushing”, I brushed over the whole terracotta pot sparingly with the chalky based paint.
 Because the terracotta pot was rough, this method was perfect for the washed looked I was wanting.

 After painting the terracotta pots, fill with your favorite flowers and enjoy!